HenrikJoreteg/human-javascript/ch02 - the big decision.md

 # Client or server?
 Go big or go home.

-As someone who writes lots of javascript, you might think I'd advocate that everything should be a single-page app.
+As someone who writes lots of JavaScript, you might think I'd advocate that everything should be a single-page app.
 In short: No.

 Make things as simple as you possibly can.
 Programming is complex, expensive, and time consuming.
 Pragmatism is the only way to finish anything.